StoutsHonor/splendid-react/README.md

 General:
 - Back End Server
-- Multiplayer(socket.io)
+- Multiplayer(socket.io)(Use async inside `checkPoints()` to call function for next player turn)

-Game Logic:
+Optional Game Logic:
 - Per Turn Countdown
-- Use async inside `checkPoints()` to call function for next player turn
-- (Optional) let player choose noble when qualified for 2 or more(modal)
+- Let player choose noble when qualified for 2 or more(modal)

 UX:
 - Coin, card, and noble animations
 - Chat(socket.io)
-- Out-of-game components
+- Out-of-game components(see Additional Components)

 UI:
 - This we will focus LAST